peterprib/node-red-contrib-connectionmanager/README.md

 * Connection acquired and used across a series of nodes so transactional UOW can be formed
 * More than once connection can be involved in UOW
 * Releases a connection if it has not been released for a minute.
 Cater form work flows that have not properly completed or unexpected error
-* Works with postgreSQL, neo4j, monetdb and experimental db2.
+* Works with PostgreSQL, neo4j, Cassandra, Db2, Monetdb and DataStax.
 * Simple data mappings
 * Array input for multiple execution of statement.
 Useful for bulk loads
-* The one statement and set of values can be sent to multiple connections.
+* The one statement and set of values can be sent to multiple connections
+* Aggregation of results into one form across multiple connections
 * Mustache template for statements

 ### Standardisation
 * postgres parameter markers as ? in line with ISO
+* Optional one form of result output regardless of driver type which is aggregated

 ## Node Summary
 * Connection Manager - Configuration of connection pool including size